sts10/wla/readme.markdown

           Ignore characters after the first instance of the specified delimiter until the end of line, treating anything before the delimiter as a word.
 Delimiter must be a single character (e.g., ',').
 Use 't' for tab and 's' for space.
 Helpful for ignoring metadata like word frequencies or dice numbers
   -G, --ignore-before <IGNORE_BEFORE_DELIMITER>
           Ignore characters before and including the first instance of the specified delimiter, treating anything after the delimiter as a word.
 Delimiter must be a single character (e.g., ',').
 Use 't' for tab and 's' for space.
 Helpful for ignoring metadata like word frequencies or dice numbers
-  -j, --json
+  -d, --decode
+          If word starts with a double quote and ends with a double quote, remove those 3 characters before auditing list -j, --json
           Print list information in JSON format
   -s, --samples